 I love Dayton.
 In 1970, the summer of 1970, I was a junior at Harrisburg High.
-I did it.
 I worked as a research assistant at Bridgewater College for the Department of Psychology.

 I got--Hey!
 I got \$750 for the summer for working two months.
 And I did research on the hooded rat.
 And I was the only one in the lab.
 And I would give them these little pills.
 And when we meet and have lunch, I'll tell you more about it.
 But I would give them these little pills and it was...
-The research project was studying the non-prescription and prescription drugs.
+The research project was studying non-prescription and prescription drugs.
 And I did these on a hooded rat for two and a half months.
 From June and July.
 And in August, I was on a U-haul, going to Huntington, West Virginia.
+[Harper note: I was looking for a new life.]